g4vr0che/ad1459/README.md

 #### `name`

-This is the name for the network in the list. (e.g. `freenode`, `Esper`)
+This is the name for the network in the list. (e.g. `Libera`, `Esper`)

 #### `host`

-The hostname of the server to connect to, e.g. `chat.freenode.net`
+The hostname of the server to connect to, e.g. `irc.libera.esper`

 #### `port`